lfhillesheim/dify-zep-plugin/README.md

 - Session ID - The conversation to add to
 - Message - The text content to save
 - Role Type - Who sent the message (user or assistant)
+- Return Context (optional) - If true, also return relevant memory context
+- Ignore Roles (optional) - Roles to ignore when adding the message to graph memory

   ![add-message.png](_assets/add-message.png)